 Savings Plan.
 The Group established a Savings Plan wherein eligible employees may apply for membership and have the option to contribute 5% to 15% of their monthly base pay.
 The Group, in turn, contributes an amount equivalent to 50% of the employee-member's contribution.
 However, the Group's 50% share applies only to a maximum of 10% of the employee-member's contribution.
 The Savings Plan aims to supplement benefits upon employees' retirement and to encourage employee-members to save a portion of their earnings.
-The Group accounts for this benefit as a defined contribution pension plan and recognizes a liability and an expense for this plan as the expenses for its contributions after payments of the equivalent employer-share.
+The Group accounts for this benefit as a defined contribution pension plan and recognizes a liability and an expense for this plan as the expenses for its contribution fall due.
+The Group has no legal or constructive obligations to pay further contributions after payments of the equivalent employer-share.
 The accumulated savings of the employees plus the Group's share, including earnings, will be paid in the event of the employee's: (a) retirement, (b) resignation after completing at least five years of continuous services, (c) death, or (d) involuntary separation not for cause.